komposable/dekorator/README.md

 ### Custom decorator

-By default dekorator search the decorator class by adding `Decorator` at the end.
+By default, Dekorator searches for the decorator class by adding `Decorator` at the end.
 For `User`, Dekorator looks for the `UserDecorator` class, and for `User::Profile` it looks for `User::ProfileDecorator`.